basnijholt/nijho.lt/content/post/agentic-coding/index.md

 I literally cannot look at poorly formatted code without feeling physical discomfort.
 Every operator, every indentation, every naming convention matters to me.
 I enforce strict linting rules and will spend time refactoring code just because the style bothers me.
-This isn't about being pretentious—it's about caring deeply about the craft.
+This isn't about being pretentious—it's about caring deeply about my craft.

 But here's the revelation: AI doesn't take away my ability to care about these details.
-Instead, it gives me **insane leverage** to create more while maintaining my exacting standards.
+Instead, it gives me **insane leverage** to create more while maintaining my personal standards.
-I still review every line, still enforce my style guides, still refactor when something bothers me.
+I still review every line (although I am more lenient in certain cases), still enforce my style guides, still refactor when something bothers me.
 But now I can build 10x faster.

 It turns out that what I truly love isn't the mechanical act of typing—it's the creative act of bringing ideas to life.